Muhammad786Aqib/The-React-Shop-App/README.md

 # TheShopApp

 A react-native app for Android and iOS which provides a basic b2c shop.
-The app is from the udemy course 'React Native - The Practical Guide' from Maximilian Schwarzmüller.

 ## What I Learned
 * Working with React 16.X.X